 and Julia will compile to these choices just-in-time.

 For an overview of the functionality and explanation see the documentation.
-But as the documentation always lags behind our full functionality you are encouraged to raise an issue describing what you'd like to use SpeedyWeather for.
+You are always encouraged to raise an issue (even it is not actually an issue but an idea, a suggestion or really anything) describing what you'd like to use SpeedyWeather for.
+We're keen to help!

 Why another model?
 You may ask.
 We believe that most currently available are stiff, difficult to use and extend, and therefore slow down research whereas a modern code in a modern language wouldn't have to.
 We decided to use Julia because it combines the best of Fortran and Python: Within a single language we can interactively run SpeedyWeather but also extend it, inspect its components, evaluate individual terms of the equations, and analyse and visualise output on the fly.